heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 will issue a system call to read or write one byte from or to the file.
 This is not efficient.

-To improve the performance, you can use a buffer.
-A buffer is a temporary memory space where you can store data before reading or writing it to the file.
+To improve the performance, you can (and should) use a buffer.
+Instead of reading one byte at a time, you can read a block of bytes at a time:

+- When reading for the first time, a system call is made and the data read is stored in the buffer.
+- Then, as long as the buffer is not empty, we read from it (no system call).
+- As soon as the buffer is empty, a new system call is made and the process is repeated.

+The same applies when writing data:

+- When writing for the first time, a system call is made and a buffer is created to store the data.
+- Then, as long as the buffer is not full, we write to it (no system call).
+- As soon as the buffer is full, its content is written to the file and the buffer is emptied and the process is repeated.
+- When closing the file, the remaining data in the buffer is written to the file.

 This is done using the `BufferedInputStream` and `BufferedOutputStream` classes.